 - monitoring of social media

 The above-mentioned metrics measures how much effective is your customer support and how willing your customers are to recommend your product or services to other people.

-6. Make your team trained with your product knowledge
+6. Train your team with your product knowledge

 A Forrester survey reveals that 57% of customers will give up on an online purchase altogether if finding the answer to their question proves too difficult.
 Having a knowledgeable team for both sales and customer support results in enhanced customer trust on a one-to-one level.